tensorbase/tensorbase/README.md

 ## Engineering Efforts
 Welcome to join us, you data nerds!

 Here are on-going efforts.
-If you are interested in any effort, do not hesitate to join in.
+If you are interested in any effort, do not hesitate to join us.

 | subsystem | component   | priority | committers |
 |:---       |:---         |:---      |:---        |